Page0526/PuVAE/README.md

 ```
 #### Diary

 Take me a lot of try-hard to implement this :<.
 Cried a lot and also learned a lot :))).
 Hope this repo can help you in some way.
-OMG, someday my future self will read this and wonder why my code was so ugly (or is) :)))).
+OMG, someday my future self will read this and wonder why my code was (is) so ugly :)))).

 [Here is our VietNamese report of this paper (Will update soon!)](https://docs.example.com)